MeLiDAsys/MeLiDA/README.md

 (What’s next?)

 We are currently field-testing version 1.0:
-- Auto-alignment – Scans automatically match their real-world positions.
+- Auto-alignment – Scans automatically match their real-world positions
 - Aligns new point clouds station to existing ones
-- Drift correction – Minimizes alignment errors (our top priority).
+- Drift correction – Minimizes alignment errors (our top priority)

 ## We need YOU!
 https://ko-fi.com/melida